CREC manages several projects related to State and Local Alignment. These projects are funded through the Economic Development Administration (EDA):

 The U.S. Economic Development Administration (EDA) awarded a $1 million grant to the Center for Regional Economic Competitiveness (CREC) to develop and support best practices in economic development integration and alignment.
-The project has deliverables under three task areas all designed to improve alignment between states and EDDs:

 The National Association of Development Organizations Research Foundation, the State International Development Organizations (SIDO) and the American Manufacturing Communities Collaborative (AMCC) have joined CREC to help states and EDDs integrate each other’s efforts in their strategies, planning and investments.